 10 Things You Didn't Know Baking Soda Could Do

 Baking soda—a.k.a. sodium bicarbonate—is cheap, readily available, and incredibly versatile.
 While you might already use the chemical compound to clean your kitchen or make cookies rise, there’s a lot more you can do with it.
-In honor of National Bicarbonate of Soda Day today (yes, it has a day!), take a look at these 10 things you didn’t know baking soda could do.
+Here are 10 things you probably didn’t know baking soda could do.

 Bakers often use baking soda as a leavening agent in breads and cookies, but some chefs also use it to tenderize meat.
 Many Chinese recipes call for marinating raw meat in a solution of baking soda and water, which alters the meat’s pH level and keeps the meat tender as it is cooked.
 Make sure you apply the baking soda directly to whatever meat you’re working with—rather than the meat’s skin or fat—and wash it off before cooking.